-In Britain we have a strange folklore of skulls that scream if taken from the location that they are held.
+In Britain, we have strange folklore of skulls that scream if taken from the location that they are held.

-Burton Agnes Hall in Yorkshire has another screaming skull legend, this one belonging to Anne Griffiths.
+According to legend, Burton Agnes Hall in Yorkshire has another screaming skull legend, this one belonging to Anne Griffiths.
 After being attacked and beaten by robbers, Anne in her dying breaths expressed the wish that her head should be buried in the home that she so much loved.
-Nevertheless her family buried her in the village churchyard.
+Nevertheless, her family buried her in the village churchyard.

 After the funeral, terrifying groans and poltergeist activity such as doors slamming and crashes were heard around the house.
 The dead girl’s body was exhumed and her skull was exhumed and bricked up in a wall off the staircase.
 Although in recent times the skull has been on display without any side effects.

 Bettiscombe Manor in Dorset probably has the most famous screaming skull legend in Britain.
-In the 18th Century, a member of the Pinney family returned from living in the West Indies and returned with a black slave.
+The Bettiscombe Skull story starts in the 18th Century when a member of the Pinney family returned from living in the West Indies and returned with a black slave.
 Shortly after returning the slave died after making his master swear that he would be buried in his homeland.
 The Squire broke his promise and the slave was buried in the local churchyard.

-Similar to that of the Burton Agnes Skull, the skull of the slave began to make agonising screams that so much disturbed passers by that they asked the Squire to make amense.
+Similar to that of the Burton Agnes Skull, the skull of the slave began to make agonising screams that so much disturbed passers-by that they asked the Squire to make amens.
 Since then the skull has remained on show at Bettiscombe Manor.

 The power of the death’s head certainly dates back to pre-history and when our ancestors believed that the skull contained the soul but also the skull is very important in magic.